hmalcha/Froots/README.md

 system will be constructed.
 If no argument is given, the calculation defaults to a height of 76.

-The output is stored as a CSV file in the current directory.
+The output is stored as a .txt file in the current directory.
 The first three numbers in each row are the root vector and the last number is the multiplicity of that root.